 Peritonectomy is the most common surgical procedure for peritoneal mesothelioma patients.
 The goal of the surgery is to remove the cancerous part of the lining of the abdominal cavity.

 During a peritonectomy, an involved procedure called cytoreductive surgery is performed, which aims to remove as much cancerous growth as possible from multiple sites in the abdomen.
-It may involve the removal of parts of these six organs: bowels, gall bladder, liver, pancreas, spleen and stomach.
+When the mesothelioma involves many areas of the abdominal cavity, the cytoreductive surgery may involve removing portions of various organs, including the stomach, intestines, liver, pancreas, and spleen, among others.

-When performed as stand-alone procedures, peritonectomy and cytoreductive surgery can give patients with peritoneal mesothelioma relief from abdominal pain and loss of appetite.
-Doctors often perform cytoreductive surgery in combination with other treatments.
-When used with chemotherapy, the surgery has the ability to kill more cancerous cells and extend life span.
+When performed as stand-alone procedures, peritonectomy and cytoreductive surgery can give patients relief from abdominal pain and loss of appetite.
+However, doctors often perform cytoreductive surgery in combination with other treatments.
+When used with chemotherapy, the surgery has the ability to kill cancer and extend life span.
 This combination has helped some patients to live seven years or longer after diagnosis.

 Cytoreduction is a complex procedure that generally lasts 10 to 12 hours.
-Because this mesothelioma surgery is so lengthy, patients are frequently admitted to the hospital a day before the surgery.
+Because this mesothelioma surgery is so lengthy, patients are sometimes admitted to the hospital a day before the surgery.
 Doctors use the extra day for preoperative testing (X-rays, blood tests and other preparatory measures).

 After surgery, patients can expect an extensive recovery period in the hospital and at home.
 Many patients have a post-op hospital stay of more than a week.
 While there, they can have chemotherapy as potentially curative care.

 Once discharged from the hospital, patients should expect another two or three weeks of recovery at home.
-A large part of this recuperation depends on the recovery of the digestive system, which experiences significant complications after cytoreduction.
+A large part of this recuperation depends on the recovery of the digestive system, which can experience significant complications after cytoreduction.